Honga1/AI-Class/README.md

 ## ga_assignment

 ### ga_assignment
 This is the file where all the code comes together.
 You'll probably still remember the `void setup()` and the `void draw()` function, right?
 You can find them in here!
 There is also some global variables defined here, these are usable in every file that is stored in the ga_assignment folder.
 Something to pay attention to in this file as well is the `evolve()` function.
 As you can see at the bottom of the code, it is still empty.
-You're first TODO!
+Your first TODO!

 ### Environment
 bla